nicoespeon/understandlegacycode.com/content/blog/characterization-tests-or-approval-tests/index.md

 ---
 title: >-
-  What's the difference between Characterization Tests and Approval Tests?
+  What's the difference between Regression Tests, Characterization Tests, and Approval Tests?
 date: 2021-08-11T09:15:00.000Z
-description: "You may have heard one or the other.
+description: "You may have heard one or the others.
 Now you're confused: is there a difference?
 Nope!
 Let me explain…"
 image: /assets/choice-paralysis.jpg
 tags:
   - approval tests